3 Project Planning Tips to Succeed the First Time

 1. RISK MANAGEMENT

 Because too many project leaders undervalue risk management, we have made it the first of our project planning tips.
-Make sure that you identify potential known and unknown project risks clearly upfront and put a framework in place to systemically identify and manage ongoing hazards.
+Make sure that you identify potential known and unknown project risks clearly upfront and put a decision-making framework in place to systemically identify and manage ongoing hazards.

 The more complex, important, and visible your project, the more time you should spend on risk management upfront.